liamhays/rk3566-mcu/rk3566_mcu_notes.md

 (scroll down to the end of the page).

-If you reference the [RISC-V ISA spec](https://riscv.org/technical/specifications/), be sure to use the privileged spec document.
+If you reference the [RISC-V ISA spec](https://riscv.org/technical/specifications/), be sure to include the privileged spec document.

 Helpful hint: `|` next to a signal name is the Verilog bit-reduction operator, which is equivalent to ANDing all